 This is a request for occupational information only.
 RTI International is conducting this data collection effort for the U.S. Department of Labor.

-Employee Questionnaire Packet

-See enclosed questionnaire for instructions on completing the survey online.
+Employee Questionnaire Packet See enclosed questionnaire for instructions on completing the survey online.

-Postage-Paid Return Envelope

-Beyond Information.
-Intelligence.

 P.O.
 Box 12194 Research Triangle Park, NC 27709

-CONFIDENTIAL: To be opened by authorized staff only.
+PRIVATE: To be opened by authorized staff only.

-Questionnaire return envelope with stamps

-Knowledge questionnaire with appropriate postage for 5oz envelope All other questionnaires with appropriate postage for 4oz envelopes
+Research Triangle Institute

+Research Operations Center

-Research Triangle Institute Attn: ONET Data Receipt P.O.
-Box 12194 Research Triangle Park, NC 27709-9779
+Attn: ONET Data Receipt

+5265 Capital Boulevard

+Raleigh, NC 27616-2925

 ONET Toolkit for Business

-- RTI Letter to Accompany Toolkit - Toolkit Contents
+- RTI Letter to Accompany Toolkit

+- Toolkit Contents

 RTI Letter to Accompany the ONET Toolkit for Business

+[DATE]

+[NAME OF POC] [COMPANY NAME] [COMPANY ADDRESS]

+Dear [NAME OF POC]:

-Your interest and support of the ONET[®] Data Collection effort is very important to the success of the program.
+Your interest and support of the ONET® Data Collection effort is very important to the success of the program.
 With that in mind, I am sending you this ONET Toolkit for Business, in the hope that it will become a valuable aid to you and your organization.
-This is a free gift to your company from the U.S. Department of Labor.
+This is a free resource for your company from the U.S. Department of Labor.
 The ONET Toolkit for Business was created specifically for organizations like yours to help them use the information available through ONET to simplify tasks such as writing job descriptions and planning for future human resource needs.
 The following pieces are included in the toolkit:

-- § The Quick Reference Guide to ONET: an executive summary of ONET information. - § The OnLine Guided Tour: an introduction to the ONET OnLine application. - S The Content Model Reference Card: an overview of the conceptual foundation for ONET occupational information. - § ONET At Work: Writing Job Descriptions: step-by-step guide to writing job descriptions using ONET OnLine. - § ONET At Work: HR Planning and Employee Retention & Reskilling: step-by-step guide to doing human resource planning or solving employee retention/reskilling problems using ONET OnLine. - § The compact disc: provides full copies of the ONET questionnaires in both MS Word and WordPerfect for in-house use, such as job analysis.
+- The Quick Reference Guide to ONET: an executive summary of ONET information. - The OnLine Guided Tour: an introduction to the ONET OnLine application. - The Content Model Reference Card: an overview of the conceptual foundation for ONET occupational information. - ONET At Work: Writing Job Descriptions: step-by-step guide to writing job descriptions using ONET OnLine. - ONET At Work: HR Planning and Employee Retention & Reskilling: step-by-step guide to doing human resource planning or solving employee retention/reskilling problems using ONET OnLine. - The compact disc: provides full copies of the ONET questionnaires in MS Word for in-house use, such as job analysis.
 We hope you find this Toolkit useful.
-If you have any comments or questions, please contact me at 1-877-233-7348, ext.
-[BL EXTENSION], or the Operations Center Manager at 1-877-233-7348, ext 100.

-[NAME OF BL] Business Liaison
+If you have any comments or questions, please contact me at 1-877-233-7348 ext.
+[BL EXTENSION], or the Operations Center Manager at 1-877-233-7348 ext.
+100. Sincerely, [NAME OF BL] Business Liaison Enclosure